 Update: Unsurprisingly, the video has been removed from YouTube… which may or may not lend any credence to the existence of a Chromebook Pixel project.
 The CEO of SlinkyMe says the company’s servers were hit by hackers, which is why the project was posted online.

-You can check out some screenshots below, as well as versions of the video that have been re-uploaded (thanks Android Authority!)
+You can check out some screenshots below (thanks Android Authority!)